 At the moment the fire outside of Stanley has not affected the area and fishing remains very good.
 Still, the window to float this spectacular river may only last for another week with flows dropping rapidly.
 For flies, take Large Yellow and Orange Stimulators and attractors such as Turk’s Tarantula.
 Also, the Spruce Moth is now a major player and can provide excellent dry fly fishing.
 If you choose to wade fish, there are plenty of pull offs to park your car and search this wonderful fishery.

 These rivers are a great alternative for those seeking a small stream experience but don’t have the time to drive over the hill to the Copper Basin.
 Fish and Game has stocked these rivers around the bridges and anywhere the rivers near the road.
 If you wish to seek wild fish, just leave the beaten path and explore.
 Expect to see PMDs, Pink Alberts, Caddis, Small Stone flies, and some Spruce Moths.

 South Fork of the Boise

 If you want to try something different, our reservoirs continue to fish very well.
 Grab a float tube, some flippers, and a friend and go check out Magic, Mackay, Little Camas, or Morman reservoirs.
-We have a great selection of stillwater flies from leeches to chironomids as well as some classic patterns like the Sheep Creek Special.
+You might try pulling Damsel, Dragon or Callibaetis Nymphs.
+You might also find top water action with Blue Damsels or Callibaetis Spinners.
+Whatever you decide to do, we have a great selection of stillwater flies from leeches to chironomids, as well as some classic patterns like the Sheep Creek Special.